The additive manufacturing (AM) industry has become a key partner in supporting multiple other advanced…

-In his July article, Why a Focus on Quality is Needed to Grow the Additive Manufacturing Industry, my colleague Ron Fisher talked about how quality control is one of the inhibitors slowing the potential growth of the 3D metal printing industry.
+In his July article, Why a Focus on Quality is Needed to Grow the Additive Manufacturing Industry, my colleague Ron Fisher talked about how quality control is one of the inhibitors slowing the potential growth of the 3D metal printing industry, especially in additive 3d metal printing.
 Ron made some great points in the article, one of which is that the cost-benefit analysis of AM is highly application specific and incorporates an element of uncertainty, compounded by the lack of well-rounded AM knowledge filtering throughout the industry.

 I couldn’t agree with the statement more, and it is in fact why Sigma Labs exists as a company: to provide more certainty to the AM process, especially as it pertains to quality control, as well as increase the knowledge base of the industry.
 This is what our CEO, Mark Ruport, means when he talks about the practice of “radical collaboration.”
 This is our way of supporting the industry, our customers and our partners.

 Whether you are talking about additive 3d metal printing or more traditional forms of metal manufacturing, there are different ways to approach the quality mandate.
 However, since much of the output of AM is mission critical (e.g. airplane, auto or medical parts), the stakes to get it right are especially high.
 This is where the post-build vs. in-process question comes into play.

 My company comes down solidly on the in-process part of the argument, and in this, we are following in the footsteps of no less an authority than W. Edwards Deming.
 As reported in A Lean Journal, Deming stated: “Inspecting to pull out the failed items from the production before a customer sees them is a path to failure.
 When companies do this, they are trying to inspect quality into the product.
 However, 100% inspection has been shown to be only about 80% to 85% effective.
 If the process is this bad, the process needs to be improved.”